cosmoscout/csp-anchor-labels/README.md

   "plugins": {
     ...
     "csp-anchor-labels": {
-      "defaultEnabled": <bool>,          // If true the labels will be displayed at startup.
+      "defaultEnabled": true,        // If true the labels will be displayed at startup.
-      "enableDepthOverlap": <bool>,      // If true the labels will ignore depth for collision.
+      "enableDepthOverlap": true,    // If true the labels will ignore depth for collision.
-      "ignoreOverlapThreshold": <float>, // How close labels can get without one being disabled.
+      "ignoreOverlapThreshold": 0.1, // How close labels can get without one being disabled.
-      "labelScale": <float>,             // The size of the labels.
+      "labelScale": 1.2,             // The size of the labels.
-      "depthScale": <float>,             // Determines how much smaller far away labels are.
+      "depthScale": 1.0,             // Determines how much smaller far away labels are.
-      "labelOffset": <float>             // How far over the anchor's center the label is
+      "labelOffset": 0.2             // How far over the anchor's center the label is placed.
-                                         // placed.
      }
   }
 }